EasySensors/easyPIRmultisensorsBox2/README.md

 easyPIRmultisensorsBox.ino is the Arduino example sketch using [MySensors](https://www.mysensors.org/) API.

-Connect the Node to FTDI USB adaptor, Select Pro Mini 8MHz board in Arduino IDE and upload the sketch.
+Connect the Node to FTDI USB adaptor, Select Pro Mini 8MHz board in Arduino IDE and upload the example sketch sketch.
-Connect the Node to FTDI USB adaptor, Select Pro Mini 8MHz board in Arduino IDE and upload the easyPIRmultisensorsBoxWithTempHumSensor.ino.
 The skecth will create node fith fixed address in Mysensors network.